impiaaa/mastodon_import_emoji/README.md

 	Copy all custom emoji from an existing Mastodon instance, via its public API.

+`hashflags [time]`
+	Import all Twitter promoted hashtag emoji, limited to campaigns active at the given date and time, or now if no time is given.

 ### Examples
 `import_emoji.rb --prefix tf --minsize 20x20 steamgame 440`
 	Import Steam emotes for Team Fortress 2, and add a "tf" prefix to